 Click here for a list of some grants I've received and some talks I've given.

-I am not teaching during Summer 2018.
 Starting Fall 2018 at Purdue University Fort Wayne, I will be teaching two sections of Differential Equations.
 Office hours (in my office or in the math MALL) will be announced in class.
 Our textbook is Fundamentals of Differential Equations and Boundary Value Problems by Nagle-Saff-Snider, 7th edition.
 We will not be using the online homework system this semester so students do not need to purchase any online access codes.

 E-mail: CoffmanA (at) pfw.edu (this was recently changed)Office: 292 Kettler Hall.